How Close Are Close Shareholder Votes?

 48 Pages Posted: 7 Dec 2016 Last revised: 19 Nov 2018

-We show that management holds extraordinary power over the voting process at U.S. corporations, allowing it to block improvements to corporate governance.
+We show that close votes on shareholder proposals are disproportionately more likely to be won by management than by shareholder activists.
 Using a sample of shareholder proposals from 2003 to 2016, we uncover a large and discontinuous drop in the density of voting results at the 50% threshold.
-Counterfactual distributions reveal that 11% of closely-contested proposals that were eventually rejected by voters were defeated because management was able to alter the voting results very precisely.
-These findings imply that one cannot routinely use RDD to identify the causal effects of changes in corporate governance generated by shareholder votes.
+We document similar patterns for say on pay votes and director elections.
+Our findings imply that shareholder influence through voting is limited by managerial opposition.
+It also follows that one cannot routinely use an RDD to identify the causal effects of changes in corporate governance generated by shareholder votes.

 Keywords: Shareholder proposals, Shareholder voting, Manipulation, RDD